dominika-baszanowska/Air-Quality-Data-Continuous/docs/planning.md

 ## Project Scope
 Below is a detailed list of every entity that applies to our project scope:

-* People who do any type of exercise, or physical activity outdoors.
-Also, as the dataset is relevant to
+* **People exercising outdoors** - This audience is to be targeted as they prioritize areas with less pollution to do exercise and will be more likely to use our app than other audiences.
-* Bristol, it is aimed at those living in this city, and to those
+* **Bristol**, As the dataset is relevant to Bristol, we are focusing our app in providing value to those living in Bristol only.
 * users with a smart phone.

 ![Insert your Context Diagram Here](images/BPC.jpg)